Did you ever wonder why isn’t my house selling?

-Ever wonder why your home isn’t getting showings, when your neighbor listed his home and put it under agreement in two days for $10,000 over asking and the house one street over had 60 people at the first open house and went under contract the next day?
+Yesterday, the house one street over had 60 people at the first open house and went under contract the next day….

-Believe it or not this will happen in any market, but more so in a sellers market.
-But, with as many success stories you hear there are still homes that sit on the market unsold and eventually expire.
+Believe it or not, this will happen in any market, even a seller’s market.
+With as many success stories as you hear, there are still homes that sit on the market unsold and eventually expire.
 Or, they linger on the market with several price changes before they are sold.

 Often you don’t hear about the homes that struggle to sell.
 No one is at work bragging how their home has been on the market for 120 days with 3 price reductions!

 Showings = Offers, No Showings = No Offers

 Showings are vital to your home sale success.
 You need to expose your home to the right buyers and get them to personally view your home with their agent.

 If you have no one showings on your home you are certainly not going to be getting any offers.
 A home must be compelling to a certain segment of buyers who are willing to pay your price to get your home sold.